traveno/proshop-helper/README.md

 * customButton.html -- this html button is injected onto a work order page
 * customButton.js -- executes on work order pages and adds our user interface (customButton.html)
 * manifest.json -- chrome manifest file that defines how and where this plugin works

+ # Future Plans

+ Ideas have been discussed such as  simplified file uploading and machine generated COTS tags.
+I plan to have these implemented by the end of Q1 2022.